Braided Line vs Monofilament Line vs Fluorocarbon Line Comparison

 Benefits Of Monofilament

 If you’re the type of angler who likes to fish with crankbaits or spinnerbaits, then monofilament is a good choice.
-The stretch in the line gives the lure more action and also allows fish to take the bait and play with the hook for a bit.
-A braid or fluorocarbon line would immediately set the hook on the fish and likely cause them to spit the lure.
+The stretch in the line gives the lure more action and also allows fish to take the bait and “play” with the hook for a bit.
+A braid or fluorocarbon line would immediately set the hook on the fish and likely cause them to spit out the lure.
 Use that stretch to your advantage.

 This line is also fairly tough and amenable.
 You can tie knots and move them around however you would like.
 It can rub against rocks, logs, and the teeth of fish but still keep its strength.
 You can trust that it’s going to work hard for you.